 But ultimately, your decision will be based on the room on your boat, the size of your battery bank, and the electronics you can’t go without.

-Warning!
+⚠️ Warning!
 Not all batteries are created equal, and not all of them work well with solar power.
 By far, lithium iron phosphate batteries are the best solar battery storage out there.
 Want to learn more?
 Read Why LiFePO4 Makes the Best Solar Battery Storage.

 Mounting Your Solar Panels

 Because each boat is unique, mounting your solar panels will inevitably take some creativity.
-Luckily, there are many mounting options on most catamarans.
+Luckily, there are many mounting options on most sailboats.
 Two of the most obvious spaces are on the deck and the cabin top space.
 These are both solid, flat surfaces.

 Other options include the various rail mounts throughout the boat.
 These include the stanchion mount, the davit mount, and the arch mount.
 Another great choice is to mount your panels on your bimini and dodger.
 If you choose this method, fully flexible panels will be your best option.
 Most mounts use magnets in this case, but you could even sew the panels into the fabric.

-Installing Your Sailboat Solar Panels
+Installing Your Sailboat’s Solar Panels (Wiring, Protection, and Charge Control)

 Pro Tip: Learn more about Electrical Wiring Basics before you place your order.